nadammar/FootballPlayer_Potential_Prediction/README.md

 ## 👨‍💻 Author

-Project developed by **Nada Ammar** in collaboration with the football coach of her team.
+Project developed by **Nada Ammar** in collaboration with the football coach of my team.